| || member for 5 years, 9 months, 7 days|

 I do most of my searches for Lunts and other close family ancesters.
 All my memorial are part of my family.
 My Lunt greatest grandfathers and families came from England to Newbury MA. settled to York ME. to Orono ME. to Plattsburgh NY.
 Some of the families remained in these area's but also settled in ME,MA,MI,MN,IL,WI,NY,CA,VT,ect.
 I have traveled to Newbury MA. to Orono ME. many times.I live in the VT,NY area would like to help anyone with info close by.
 F.A.G. and also myself feel everyone deserves a memorial!!
 Happy searching :)

-*Feel free no problem to use any photos of mine for genealogy or family research with credit please.
+*PHOTO'S Feel free no problem to use any photos of mine for genealogy or family research with credit please.
+Most came from my grandparents and other relatives and would like to share with our ancestors.
 Most of my Civil War photos are from the NYS Military Museum.
 My hope is family can use them and ours and their descendants will always be remembered.

 Couple of good books for Lunt research.
 (History Of The Lunt Family In America),(The Ancestry Of Abel Lunt)&(Freese Families 1749-1800) Freese book mentions a couple Lunt's that married into their family from Orono Me.